-It is a very tricky procedure when you are selecting the perfect puppy for your household.
+It is a very tricky procedure when you are picking the perfect puppy for your household.
 The reason for this being that the puppies in a litter all look alike, and you can’t look at this jumble of squirming, chubby little pups and not be tempted to take one home.

 If the litter is made up of four pups and three are staying close to you and barking at you, this litter is probably very risky.
 As for the fourth puppy, it might be that it hasn’t developed those distrustful and shy genes yet.

 When I stand in front of a litter of pups, I have just one aim.
 I search for the healthiest puppy with the temperament/personality that catches my eye.
 It’s not all about cuteness.

-Choosing an unhealthy pup paves the way for high vet bills, causes a lot of heartaches and is generally a very bad idea.
-You will need regular vet visits and loads of care in order to keep the puppy healthy, getting rid of diseases and parasites.
+Choosing an unhealthy pup paves the way for high vet bills, causes a lot of heartaches and is generally a terrible idea.
+You will need regular vet visits and loads of care to keep the puppy healthy, getting rid of diseases and parasites.